Top 10 Foods to try in Spain

 Paella was originally the meal of peasants, cooked over an open wood fire in the rice fields that they worked in.
 The original dish was made of the rice from the fields and anything else they could throw in...
 Onions, tomatoes, snails, green beans anything for taste and texture.
 Duck and rabbit were also popular when available and this dish soon became such a popular meal of convenience that on special occasions chicken and saffron were added.

 Due to the location of Valencia the Mediterranean Sea soon became a resource for the dish and sea food was added to the recipe.
 A real Valencian Paella today though is still the traditional peasants recipe and has no shell fish added and is simply a choice of chicken, duck, or rabbit, snails, green beans and garbanzos.
-Recipe HERE
+Recipes HERE

 Spanish tortilla is one of the most notorious Spanish dishes, widely consumed in Spain as much as abroad.
 It's made of egg and potatoes.
 Whether it should also have onion is a common debate and Spaniards may argue about it for hours, however there are many other variations.